mikenakis/Public/testana/README.md

 - TODO: Fix the cause of the NoClassDefFound warnings.

-  Currently testana is issuing warnings about java.lang.NoClassDefFoundError exceptions being thrown.
+  Currently, testana is issuing warnings about java.lang.NoClassDefFoundError exceptions being thrown.
 These exceptions fall into the following categories:
     - Thrown while analyzing classes that are derived from external dependencies
         - Example: "Could not get constructors of 'mikenakis.testing0.NaturalMethodOrderJUnit4ClassRunner': java.lang.NoClassDefFoundError: org/hamcrest/SelfDescribing"